offsideswap/Moonmage/.github/PULL_REQUEST_TEMPLATE/bip_template.md

 ## Proposer

 The proposer of the BIP.
-Include an Etherscan verified message from an address that has at least 0.1% Stalk ownership.
+Include an Etherscan verified message from an address that has at least 0.1% Mage ownership.

 ## Summary